dizys/aes-kustomization-example/README.md

 $ kubectl delete -k ./
 ```

-### Tunnel when using `minikube`
+### Tunnel when using minikube

-When using [minikube](https://minikube.sigs.k8s.io/docs/start/), use the following command to tunnel the 80 and 443 ports to make gateway accessible from host:
+When using [minikube](https://minikube.sigs.k8s.io/docs/start/), use the following command to tunnel 80 and 443 ports in order to make gateway accessible from host:

 ```bash
 $ minikube tunnel